Every crochet project looks more complete when you’ve added the perfect edging to it.

 - Tall stitches including triple treble

-Edie Eckman loves connecting with the people who use her books.
-She encourages you to share any borders that you make from this book through posts on Facebook, Instagram, and Ravelry.
-Visit her website and make sure to check out her YouTube channel for more crochet.
+Edie Eckman loves connecting with the people who use her books, and she encourages you to share any borders that you make from this book through posts:

 By Kathryn Vercillo: writing at the intersection of psychology/wellness and art/craft: exploring how creativity can heal individuals and communities!